phoenixrp868/phoenixrp868.github.io/_posts/2021-12-02-welcome-to-phoenix-rp.markdown

 ---
 layout: post
-title:  "Welcome to to the Phoenix RP DayZ Server"
+title:  "Welcome to the Phoenix RP DayZ Server"
 ---

 Freshly wiped Playstation Community server for DayZ! on 11/23/2021